 They are joined by a parade of some of Disney’s most endearing sidekick characters: Lumiere the candlestick (Jerry Orbach) is romantic and rebellious, Cogsworth the clock (David Ogden Stiers) is pretentious and uptight, and Mrs. Potts the teapot (Angela Lansbury) is kindhearted and nurturing.
 There’s also Chip (Bradley Pierce) a teacup and Mrs. Potts’ son, as well as Belle’s father Maurice (Rex Everhart), a cooky and eccentric inventor.

-Along with the memorable heroes is an equally memorable villain in Gaston (Richard White), a man from Belle’s village who is beloved by the townspeople for his good looks, despite his ugly personality.
+Along with the memorable heroes is an equally memorable villain in the form of Gaston (Richard White), a man from Belle’s village who is beloved by the townspeople for his good looks, despite his ugly personality.
 Gaston is one of the more underrated Disney villains, showing a greater range of character than most of the baddies in the Disney canon.
 Gaston starts off as little more than a buffoonish oaf and a nuisance, trying to win Belle’s hand in marriage simply for her beauty, but by the third act, vanity and jealousy turn him into a monster.

 The soundtrack to Beauty and the Beast has long-since become iconic.
 Its self-titled theme song – sung by Angela Lansbury’s Mrs. Potts – being hauntingly beautiful.
 “Be Our Guest” is among the most fun and smile-inducing Disney songs.
 “Belle” serves as one of the best ‘introductory songs’ in the studio’s history.
-And few Disney songs come close to the hilarity of “Gaston,” in which its titular villain and his sycophants sing of his manly accomplishments.
+And few Disney songs come close to the hilarity of “Gaston,” in which its titular villain and his sycophants sing of his obscenely masculine accomplishments.

 The animation, while maybe not quite matching up to the later Disney Renaissance films, remains colorful and full of detail.
 This is especially true during the aforementioned musical numbers, which gave a whole new life to Disney features.
 There are some small instances during close-up shots where the animation isn’t always so consistent, but on the whole Beauty and the Beast is still a lovely film.